AFeatureNotaBug/cisco-meraki-COVID-tracker/UserGuide.md

 - 3 Meraki MV12 Mini Dome Cameras

 ## Required Software
+- Python 3.6 or later
+- Python requests library
 - Django version 3.1 or later
-- Python 3.6 or later
+- Meraki version 1.2.0 or later

 The requirements for Python can be found on the [Python website](https://www.python.org/)